PacktPublishing/Cloud-Native-Observability/README.md

 effort that it is today.
 More than anything, Alex loves making sense of the technology around us and sharing his learnings with others.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801077705">https://packt.link/free-ebook/9781801077705 </a> </p>